Audit Charter

 The scope of audit work includes any matter within the jurisdiction of the PSC in the PSEA.

 The Audit Directorate’s audit mandate includes the PSC itself, as an organization to which the PSEA applies under delegated staffing authority.
-The audit scope includes assessments of the efficiency and effectiveness of the PSC’s overall direction to organizations on policies and procedures for safeguarding the integrity of the appointment process as examined in the conduct of audit engagements.
+The audit scope includes assessments of the efficiency and effectiveness of the PSC’s overall direction to organizations as it relates to safeguarding the integrity of the appointment process.
 However, for the Audit Directorate the scope of work will not include PSC’s internal business operations and processes as these are the responsibility of the internal audit function to review.

 Auditing standards

-Subject to the audit authority of the PSEA, the Audit Directorate will adopt the International Professional Practices Framework (IPPF) of the Institute of Internal Auditors to guide its overall audit programme and delivery including the quality assurance and improvement function.
-The mandatory elements of the IPPF are: the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing.
+Recognizing the limits of its application to the Commission, subject to the audit authority of the PSEA, the Audit Directorate will adopt the International Professional Practices Framework (IPPF) of the Institute of Internal Auditors to guide its overall audit program and delivery including the quality assurance and improvement function.
+The IPPF includes Global Internal Audit Standards, Topical Requirements, and Global Guidance.

-Where helpful and practical the Audit Directorate will also incorporate guidance from other recognized professional bodies including the International Organization of Supreme Audit Institutions’ standards on performance auditing (ISSAI 3000) and the Chartered Professional Accountants Canada’s standards on assurance (Direct Engagements – CSAE 3001).
+Where helpful and practical the Audit Directorate will also incorporate guidance from other recognized professional bodies including the International Organization of Supreme Audit Institutions’ standards on performance auditing (ISSAI 3000) and the Chartered Professional Accountants Canada’s Canadian standard on assurance (Direct Engagements – CSAE 3001).

 Independence